krishnakumar775/my-retail-web-service/README.md

 Other Libraries - swagger2 , lombok

-Local Build Build the application using maven
+Locally Build the application using maven

 mvn clean package